MelissaPabst/SavvyDAPython/Week2/Class2.md

 >>>
 ```

-Practice: Build a DataFrame on your own, giving it at least 10 rows of data.
+Practice: Build a DataFrame on your own, giving it at least 10 rows of data, and at least 3 columns.

 Of course, we can specify the column order: